Ariana Kelland is a reporter with the CBC Newfoundland and Labrador bureau in St. John's.

 The Royal Newfoundland Constabulary says it has a suspect in the homicide of Brandon Leftault.

 A report into her daughter's suicide took 2 months.
 She waited more than a year for a copy

-Lisa Piercey feels she was made to wait for far too long to read what happened to her daughter in custody.
+Lisa Piercey says she was made to wait far too long to read what happened to her daughter in custody.
 "There's no respect," she says.
 "It seems like they're not taking my daughter's death seriously."